Myōbudani Kiyoshi: Retirement from sumo

-He retired in November 1969, and became a toshiyori or elder of the Japan Sumo Association, under the name Nakamura.
+Kiyoshi retired in November 1969, and became a toshiyori or elder of the Japan Sumo Association, under the name Nakamura.
 He worked as a coach at Miyagino stable and invited members of the Clark Hatch Fitness Center, where he had trained as an active wrestler, to take part in training sessions at Miyagino.
 He was also a judge of tournament bouts.
 He left the Sumo Association in 1977.
 In the same year, influenced by his wife he became a Jehovah's Witness, whose teachings forbid the practice of martial arts.
-He moved to Funabashi, Chiba and conducted missionary work while also employed at a building cleaning service.
+He moved to Funabashi and conducted missionary work while also employed at a building cleaning service.
 His biography can be found in the magazine Awake!, 8 June 1983.

+Myōbudani died on 10 March 2024, at the age of 86.
+His family, who had announced the news, wished to hold the funeral within the strict family circle.

 Fighting style

 Although Myōbudani was of relatively light weight for a sumo wrestler, he was tall and powerful, his speciality being tsuri-dashi or lift out.
 He used this kimarite more than any other, followed by yori-kiri (force out) and utchari (ring edge throw).
 His slim, muscular build meant he was popular with female fans.